How to Dye Fabric Naturally With Plant Dyes

-Learn how to dye fabric naturally, using plant dyes and materials with this easy DIY guide.
+Learn how to dye fabric naturally with plant dyes using this easy DIY guide.

 Juliet will show you how to dye your fabric, and then, as a bonus, she will show you how to use the finished result to make a pretty reusable gift wrap that you can use year after year.